Dear reader of ADxS.org, please excuse the disruption.

 In preschool age, ADHD-I can show anxious and withdrawn behavior, while hyperactive and impulsive behavior is already noticeable in ADHD-HI.

-At school age, further ADHD symptoms occur, such as attention problems, learning difficulties, emotional and social problems.
+At school age, other ADHD symptoms are added, such as attention problems, learning difficulties, emotional and social problems.

 In adolescence, ADHD can be associated with increased risk-taking behavior and addiction.